VictoriaMetrics/VictoriaMetrics/README.md

   VictoriaMetrics stores various caches in RAM.
 Memory size for these caches may be limited by `-memory.allowedPercent` flag.

 * CPU cores: a CPU core per 300K inserted data points per second.
 So, ~4 CPU cores are required for processing the insert stream of 1M data points per second.
-The ingestion rate may be lower for high cardinality data.
+The ingestion rate may be lower for high cardinality data or for time series with high number of labels.
   See [this article](https://medium.com/@valyala/insert-benchmarks-with-inch-influxdb-vs-victoriametrics-e31a41ae2893) for details.
   If you see lower numbers per CPU core, then it is likely active time series info doesn't fit caches, so you need more RAM for lowering CPU usage.